 Committed to the support and development of young musicians, Reichel Silva has served as coach and conductor of the Junge Deutsche Philharmonie since 2015 and has assisted conductors such as Dennis Russell Davies and Ingo Metzmacher.

 «He impressed with his deeply felt musical ideas and a technical ability to achieve them.»

-Helmuth Reichel Silva was born in 1983 in Santiago, Chile.
-He started to play violin at the age of five, attending the Conservatorio Nacional de Música in Santiago, moving later to Germany in 2002.
-During this period he received several prizes and scholarships, such as the “Fondo Nacional de la Cultura y las Artes”.
-After finishing his violin studies in Würzburg with Soloist-Diploma, he joined the Stuttgarter Philharmoniker and later the Neue Philharmonie Westfalen at the Musiktheater im Revier Gelsenkirchen.
-During this time he was able to collect invaluable experience as an orchestra musician both in symphony and opera, working with conductors such as Mariss Jansons, Jonathan Nott, Hannu Lintu and Michael Sanderling, before going into conducting with Per Borin at the Musikhochschule Stuttgart and Sebastian Tewinkel at the Musikhochschule Trossingen, where he finished his musical training.
-He attended courses by Jorma Panula, Yuji Yuasa, Rodolfo Fischer, Bruno Weil and Yuuko Amanuma.
-Helmuth Reichel Silva was laureate of the Dirigentenpodium Baden-Württemberg Conducting Program, which gives young conductors the opportunity to work with leading orchestras in Germany.
+Born in 1983 in Santiago de Chile, Helmuth Reichel Silva started his musical education at the age of five, attending the Conservatorio Nacional de Música in Santiago, moving later to Germany to continue his studies.
+An accomplished violinist, he received his Soloist Diploma from the Hochschule für Musik Würzburg and served as violinist in the Stuttgart Philharmonic and Gelsenkirchen Opera House from 2007 to 2010, before going into conducting with Per Borin at the State University of Music and Performing Arts Stuttgart and Sebastian Tewinkel at the State University of Music Trossingen, where he finished his musical training.
+Helmuth Reichel Silva enjoys a close relationship to Jonathan Nott and has attended masterclasses by Jorma Panula, Yuji Yuasa, Rodolfo Fischer and Yuuko Amanuma.
+He was laureate of the Dirigentenpodium Baden-Württemberg Conducting Program, which gives young conductors the opportunity to work with leading orchestras in Germany.